chaitanyapandit/cuberl/README.md

 ## Quick Start ##

-Add it to your `rebar.config` deps:
+Add cuberl to your `rebar.config` deps:

     {cuberl, ".*", {git, "git://github.com/chaitanyapandit/cuberl.git"}}

-Don't foeget to include cuberl and iso8601 in your app's reltool.config:
+Don't forget to include 'cuberl' and 'iso8601' in your application (in the reltool.config rel section):

 	...[
 		 cuberl,